-If you expect to walk around for the most part, you can just buy single tickets whenever you need public transportation.
+If you expect to walk around, for the most part, you can just buy single tickets whenever you need public transportation.
 But if you expect to ride with the metro a lot, it is possible to buy a 3-day tourist pass (BTI) which gives you unlimited access for a duration of three days.
-Prices start at a 16.50€ which is reasonable.
+The prices start at 16.50€ which is reasonable.

 To sum up, it is completely up to you how you want to get around the city.
 Some choose to walk as much as possible since that will also give more impressions along the way.
 The metro and the buses are great ways to travel cheaply around the city when needed, and taxis can be used for special occasions or for those who simply prefer it.